Future skills in recruitment & how they are impacting HR

 Lionstep has seen a pattern of 3 classifications – the skills divided into:

-1. People skills: these are more classical skills, including soft skills and personal characteristics.
+These are more classical skills, including soft skills and personal characteristics.
 They are important as they ensure easier adaptation to new situations.
 Applicants with these skills often solve complex problems more easily than others.